ProfLehman/cs111_spring_2026/topics/exam2/security/security_overview.md

 ### Encryption

-Protects data by converting it into unreadable form.
+- Protects data by converting it into unreadable form.

-Only authorized users can decrypt it.
+- Only authorized users can decrypt it.
+- Look for web sites with http*s*://

 ---